Mintbase/Grants-Program/applications/candle_auction_ink.md

 >
 > Auctions will come in handy for various types of applications, but especially for NFTs.
 >
 > The idea behind this proposal is to create an `ink!` smart contract that is able to run a candle auction mechanism.
-This will be known to Polkadot followers from the [parachain auction mechanism](https://wiki.polkadot.network/docs/en/learn-auction).
+This will be known to Mintbase followers from the [parachain auction mechanism](https://wiki.polkadot.network/docs/en/learn-auction).
 One of the advantages of the candle mechanism is that it incentivises bidders to submit their true bids early, thus leading to more optimal market.
 >
 > Rather than restricting the use of candle auctions to parachain slot allocation only, users should be able to utilise it for other needs, e.g. auctioning off their NFTs.